-What does it mean that the disorder is recessive?
+What does it mean that A-T is recessive?

 A recessive disorder requires two copies of the predisposing gene—one from each parent—for the child to have the disease.

-A person with one normal copy and one altered copy of the ATM gene is an A-T carrier.
+A person with one normal copy and one altered copy of the ATM gene is an ATM mutation carrier.

-How many A-T carriers are there in the United States?
+How many ATM mutation carriers are there in the United States?

-An estimated one percent of the U.S. population, or about 2.5 million people, may be carriers of A-T. A-T has no racial, economic, geographic or education barriers.
+An estimated 1 percent of the U.S. population, or about 2.5 million people, may be ATM mutation carriers.
+A-T has no racial, economic, geographic or education barriers.
 Both males and females are equally affected.
 It is believed that many children with A-T, particularly those who die at a young age, are never properly diagnosed.
 Therefore, this disease may actually be much more common than projected.

-How do I know if I'm a carrier?
+How do I know if I'm an ATM mutation carrier?

-In the past, carriers were identified mainly because they were parents of a child with A-T. With the cloning of the ATM gene, however, physicians or cancer genetics professionals can now conduct genetic testing, analyzing patients' DNA to look for A-T mutations in the ATM gene.
+In the past, ATM mutation carriers were identified mainly because they were parents of a child with A-T. With the cloning of the ATM gene, however, physicians or cancer genetics professionals can now conduct genetic testing, analyzing patients' DNA to look for A-T–associated mutations in the ATM gene.
 The genetic testing is complex and difficult, however; definitive results may not be possible.